 Provision 11.4 Hygiene and Sanitation Henley-Young shall maintain a sufficient number of clean, sanitary mats and blankets that correspond with the facility's maximum capacity.
-Status Substantial Compliance Discussion The facility has moved to substantial compliance, as I found no indication based on my observation and documents review that residents were being denied of mattresses and blankets.
-There were enough blankets and mattresses.
-As stated in provisions 11.3, the facility administration needs to be vigilant regarding staff adhering to the process outlined in the policy and procedures regarding the issuing and maintenance of mats and blankets.
+Status Substantial Compliance Discussion The facility remains at substantial compliance based on my observation and documents redenied of mattresses and blankets.
+There mattresses.
+As stated in provision 11.3, the continue to be vigilant regarding staff adher the policy and procedures regarding the is and blankets. eview that residents were being were enough blankets and he facility administration needs to ering to the process outlined in

 Recommendations Develop policies and procedures for this provision. (executed) Provide training to staff on policy and procedure.
 Provide an inventory of mats and blankets.
 Evidentiary Basis Observation and document review

 Provision 11.5 Hygiene and Sanitation Residents shall be provided with a clean, sanitary environment.
-Status Beginning Compliance Discussion The status of this provision remains as beg visit, I found that the facility is in need of maintenance; showers needed repair, toile used in place of showers doors, , soap scu shower heads were leaking, there was mol urine and shower stalls were rusting.
-In a several of the shower stall walls.
-Therefore my statements below still stand Building maintenance is an ongoing and c the introduction. major physical plant ts were filthy, blankets are being m was in all of the showers, the ld in showers, the units smelled of ddition, there were holes in Recommendations 1.
-Develop policies and procedures f or this provision. (executed)

-See areas in discussion that should be addressed.
+Status Beginning Compliance Discussion The status of this provision remains as beginning compliance.
+During this visit, I found that the facility continues to be in need of major physical plant maintenance; showers needed repair, toilets were filthy, blankets are being used in place of showers doors, soap scum was in all of the showers, the shower heads were leaking, there was mold in showers, the units smelled of urine and shower stalls were rusting.
+In addition, there were holes in several of the shower stall walls.
+Therefore my statements below still stand.
+Building maintenance is an ongoing and continuous process.
+Please review Recommendations the introduction.
+Develop policies and procedures for this provision. (executed) See areas in discussion that should be addressed.
 Develop housekeeping and cleaning schedule.
-Develop checklist or inspection report for each unit and area of building. building.5.
+Develop checklist or inspection report for each unit and area of building.
 Develop work order system to ensure that when problem arise they are addressed.
-6. Develop corrective action plans as needed.
-7. Provide training for staff on policy and procedures.
-8. Ensure delivered food items are dated and rotated from old to new.
+Develop corrective action plans as needed.
+Provide training for staff on policy and procedures.
+Ensure delivered food items are dated and rotated from old to new.
 Evidentiary Basis Document review, observation, interviews